Overview: Talend Server Applications with Docker

 Since the release of Talend 7, a major update in our software, users have been given the ability to build a complete integration flow in a CI/CD pipeline which allows to build Docker images.
 For more on this feature, I invite you to read the blog written by Thibault Gourdel on Going serverless with Talend through CI/CD and Containers.

 Another major update is the support of Docker for server applications like Talend Administration Center (TAC).
 In this blog, I want to walk you through how to build these images.
-Remember, if you want to follow along, you can download your free 30-day trial of Talend Cloud here.
+Remember, if you want to follow along, you can start your free trial of Talend Cloud here.
 Let’s get started!

 Getting Started: Talend Installation Modes

 In Talend provides two different installation modes when working with the subscription version.
 Once you received your download access to Talend applications, you have a choice: